time::date

 };

-The realize function, as well as other date creation functions (like new, truncate, reckon...) accept zflags.
-If zflags are provided, these functions normally calculate an intermediate date with a best-guess numerical zone-offset.
-This intermediate date can be invalid if it falls within the observed overlap or gap of a timezone transition, where such dates are ambiguous or nonexistent.
-In this case, the provided zflags are consulted, and a final calculation takes place before the final resultant date (or zfunresolved) is returned.
+This intermediate date can be invalid if it falls within the observed gap or overlap of a timezone transition, where such dates are ambiguous or nonexistent.
+In this case, the provided zflags are consulted, and a final adjustment takes place before the final resultant date with a new zone-offset (or zfunresolved) is returned.

 Timezone transitions create gaps and overlaps, the two causes of invalid intermediate dates.
 Passing one "GAP_" and one "LAP_" flag covers both cases.